bsstahl/PDM/README.md

 still copying the other 2 fields directly to the target.

 Target mappings can be supplied by configuration allowing the same codebase to be reconfigured and used for various transformations as needed.
+Code sample forthcoming.

 ## Contributing
 Contributions are welcome!
 If you have an idea for a new feature or find a bug, please open an issue.
 If you'd like to contribute code, please fork the repository and submit a pull request.